-For a year from September 2016 I will be Writer-in-Residence at Birmingham City University where I am developing a new audio writing initiative, The Birmingham Radio Workshop, with the School of English and the School of Media.
-We write, develop, record and share bold new writing for audio.
-Here is what it looks like: student writer Alex working with producer Paul and actor Alexa.
+In 2018 I was Radio Writer-in-Residence at Birmingham City University where I developed a new audio writing initiative, The Birmingham Radio Workshop, with the School of English and the School of Media.

-I was recently Writer-in-Residence for the brilliant EXEtreme Imagination Festival in Exeter.
+I was Writer-in-Residence for the brilliant EXEtreme Imagination Festival in Exeter where I created a range of dramatic performances with local schools.

 In July and August 2012 I was Writer-in-Residence at Cove Park.
 This inspiring artists’ centre is situated in 50 acres of unspoilt hillside overlooking Loch Long on Scotland’s West Cost.
 I lived in a converted shipping container, shown opposite, known as a Cube.
 It was a memorable time, despite the atrocious weather.